mtutucki/KeepCalm/README.md

 * [Technologies](#technologies)

 ## About the project
 It' a site created for fun.
+Project is based on Flexbox.

 ## Technologies
 I used HTML, SASS and javascript.  <br />